calekochenour/nighttime-radiance/05-papers-writings/vnp46a1-workflow.md

 $ make all
 ```

-Note that this command includes the data concatenation.
+Note that this command includes data concatenation.
 The `Makefile` contents will have to be changed if the concatenation script is not required for the study area.